itpp-labs/access-addons/access_apps/doc/index.rst

  * Select ``Allow to install apps`` - to allow apps installation from everywhere
  * Select ``Allow to install apps only from settings`` - to allow apps installation only from other module's ``Configuration >> Settings`` menu, there is no ``[[ Apps ]]`` menu available
- * Select blank line - to restrict application installion
+ * Select blank line - to restrict application installation

 Usage
 =====